Key Takeaways

 • Your possessions such as televisions, computers, and jewelry.

-There is an exception to the liability protections afforded to LLC members.
-When members of the company fail to keep their personal and business endeavors separate, they can be held liable for the business's actions and debts.
+An exception to LLC liability protections occurs when members fail to separate personal and business affairs.
+In such cases, they may be held liable for the business's actions and debts.
 For instance, if a member is mixing personal and business funds or borrowing money from the company for personal reasons, their liability protections can be pierced.
 If a creditor attempts to hold an LLC member personally liable for a company debt, the courts will review the circumstances of the debt.
 There are a few different ways that a member's limited liability can be pierced.

 When an LLC member is sued for the debts of the company, it's important that they hire a knowledgeable attorney to help them with the lawsuit.
 Being held liable for your business's debts can be financially devastating, so having legal representation is the best way to protect yourself during one of these lawsuits.